 The lowest credit rating from the main agencies is used when considering counterparties.
 It is considered that this does not significantly increase risk but may widen the pool of available counter parties.
-Credit rating information is supplied by Link Asset Services our treasury consultants, on all active counterparties that comply with the criteria below.
+Credit rating information is supplied by Link Asset Services, on all active counterparties that comply with the criteria below.
 Any counterparty failing to meet the criteria would be omitted from the counterparty (dealing) list.
 Any rating changes, rating watches (notification of a likely change), rating outlooks (notification of a possible longer term change) are provided to officers almost immediately after they occur and this information is considered before dealing.
-Link Asset update counterparties who qualify under the list on a daily basis.
+Link Asset Services updates counterparties who qualify under the list on a daily basis.

 Country and sector considerations - Due care will be taken to consider the country, group and sector exposure of the Commissioners investments.
 In addition to the considerations already outlined the limits in place will apply to a group of companies and sector limits will be monitored regularly for appropriateness.
+Investments will only be made in sterling.

 Use of additional information other than credit ratings - Additional requirements under the Code requires the Commissioner to supplement credit rating information.
 Whilst the above criteria relies primarily on the application of credit ratings to provide a pool of appropriate counterparties for officers to use, additional operational market information will be applied before making any specific investment decision from the agreed pool of counterparties.
-This additional market information (for example Credit Default Swaps, negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties.
+This additional market information (for example Credit Default Swaps, negative rating watches/outlooks and relevant news articles) will be applied to compare the relative security of differing investment counterparties.

 Time and monetary limits applying to all investments.
-The time and monetary limits for institutions on the Commissioners counterparty list are as follows: No changes are proposed, other than the Money Market Funds which have been given their new titles for 2018-19.
-The operation of these accounts remains very similar.
-The range of values for these has the lower limit being the 'normal limit' and above this being at the CFO's discretion.
+The time and monetary limits for institutions on the Commissioners counterparty list are as follows: No changes are proposed.
+The range of values for Low Volatility Net Asset Value Funds and Ultra Short Dated Bond Funds have the lower limit being the 'normal limit' and above this being at the CFO's discretion.

-Fitch Long term Rating (or equivalent) Money and/or % Limit Time Limit
+Fitch Long term Rating Money and/or % Time Limit

+(or equivalent) Limit

 Banks 1 higher quality AAA £5m 1 yr

 Banks 1 medium quality AA- £5m 1 yr

 Banks 1 medium/lower quality A £4m 6 month

 Banks 1 Lower quality A- £3m 3 months

 Banks 2 - part nationalised N/A £5m 1yr

 Additional criteria for non UK Banks

 Sovereign AA-

 Country 25%/£5m

 Banks 3 category - Commissioners banker (not meeting Banks 1) N/A £5m 1 day

 UK Govt - DMADF AAA Unlimited 6 months

-Local authorities N/A £5m 2 yr
+Local authorities N/A £8m 2 yr

-Low Volatility Net Asset Value Funds (LVNAV) (Used to be called Enhanced money market funds with instant access) AAA £10-15m liquid
+Low Volatility Net Asset Value Funds (LVNAV) (Used to be called Enhanced money market funds with instant access) AAA £12/15m liquid

-Ultra Short Dated Bond Funds (Used to be called Enhanced money market funds with notice) AAA £3-5m liquid
+Ultra Short Dated Bond Funds (Used to be called Enhanced money market funds with notice) AAA £3/5m liquid

-4.3 Country Limits
+4.4 Country Limits